usernew20/lampscan/LAMPscan Manual.md

 - **Group-Specific Port Scanning**: Each scan group (web, auth, database, common, vuln, custom) now uses its own predefined set of ports, improving the precision and relevance of the security assessment.
 - **Parallel Nmap Scanning**: The script supports running Nmap scans in parallel, grouped into categories like web, auth, database, common, and vuln, enhancing the efficiency of the scanning process.
 - **Customizable Scan Groups**: A "custom" group is available for user-defined scans, allowing additional Nmap scripts to be run safely without affecting the predefined groups.
+- **CVE Lookup by Service Version**: Automatically queries the NVD for known vulnerabilities associated with the service versions detected during the scan, enhancing the comprehensiveness of the vulnerability assessment.
 - **Detailed Logging with Verbose Option**: Includes a `VERBOSE` logging level, providing comprehensive logs that detail every action taken, including the specific commands executed and their outputs.
 - **Professional HTML Reports**: Generates detailed HTML reports that include scan results, service detection results, and vulnerability details, with relevant CVE lookups where applicable.
 - **Enhanced Error Handling**: Improved handling of missing commands and configuration issues ensures robust operation and clear error messages.